 When sixteen-year-old Tess Kendrick is sent to live with her older sister, Ivy, she has no idea that the infamous Ivy Kendrick is Washington D.C.’s #1 “fixer,” known for making politicians’ scandals go away for a price.
 No sooner does Tess enrol at Hardwicke Academy than she unwittingly follows in her sister’s footsteps and becomes D.C.’s premier high school fixer, solving problems for elite teens.

 Secrets pile up as each sister lives a double life. . . .
 Until their worlds come crashing together and Tess finds herself in the middle of a conspiracy with one of her classmates and a client of Ivy’s.
 Suddenly, there is much more on the line than good grades, money, or politics, and the price for this fix might be more than Tess is willing to pay.

-A review describes it as a cross between Veronica Mars and Scandal and it is being completely accurate.
+A review describes it as a cross between Veronica Mars and Scandal, and it is entirely accurate.
 I have watched both shows (well, a couple of episodes of Scandal), and I can definitely see the inspiration.
-The high school life of VM and the Scandal theme, though aimed for a younger crowd.
+The high school life of VM and the Scandal theme, though aimed at a younger crowd.

-There is no romance in this title as it mostly focuses on the political issues, but I’m glad it didn’t for the first because romance in these situation tend to be over the top and too much.
-The Fixer is one of my favorite reads so far this year, it keeps you engaged whether it be through problem solving, kick ass main character who takes matters into her own hands, or through the decent dialogue.
+There is no romance in this title as it mostly focuses on the political issues, but I’m glad it didn’t because romance in this situation tends to be over the top and too much.
+The Fixer is one of my favourites reads so far this year, it keeps you engaged whether it be through problem-solving, kick-ass main character who takes matters into her own hands, or through the decent dialogue.
 Some of the secrets of the book are maybe a little easy to decipher if you pay attention to the right things, but that doesn’t detract from the overall enjoyment.